 Among its neighbors in the region, Singapore has one of the most stable political environments.
 In general, foreign investors are drawn to Singapore’s clean and corruption-free image, as well as its transparent and efficient bureaucracy.

 6. Strong Legal System

 The judicial system of Singapore has been recognised as one of the most efficient in Asia.
 Anti-corruption laws are strongly imposed, thus allowing investors to conduct business without fear of bureaucratic manipulation or malaise.
 Moreover, through its strict and impartial implementation of laws, Singapore enjoys a persistently low crime rate and high personal safety.

 7. Highly Qualified Workforce

-Singapore has a competitive and highly skilled workforce, with a remarkable literacy rate of over 90% and an increasing proportion of highly educated professionals.
-Foreign employers recognize Singapore as an Asian capital of global talent.
-Though the requirements for the Singapore work visa are more stringent and are set to tighten further, the demand for high-calibre professionals or gold collar talent remains robust.
+Singapore has a competitive and highly skilled workforce, with a remarkable literacy rate of over 97% and an increasing proportion of highly educated professionals.
+Foreign employers recognise Singapore as an Asian capital of global talent.
+Though the requirements for the Singapore work visa are more stringent and are set to tighten further, the demand for high-caliber professionals or gold-collar talent remains robust.

 8. Attractive Tax Structure

 Singapore is known worldwide for its attractive tax regime.
 Investors and entrepreneurs are consistently drawn to its attractive tax rates, tax relief measures, no capital gains tax policy and network of Avoidance of Double Tax Agreements (DTAs), among other ideal tax incentives.
 Try our free tools to calculate your tax: